ChrisPritchard/Xelmish/samples/tetris-clone/readme.md

 - fix drop and tick overlap
   - tick should be on a timer, and reset on drop
   - drop should be on key down, or maybe double tick rate
-    - onkeydown, onkeyup changing a 'down flag'?
+    - DONE onkeydown, onkeyup changing a 'down flag'?
     - tick controlled by a subscription tied to update?
 - present score and lines. maybe level?
   - change tick rate by level to min of 100ms